microsoft/jacdac/services/led.md

 If known, specifies the number of LEDs in parallel on this device.

-    const led_hues?: bytes @ 0x83
+    const wave_length?: u16 nm @ 0x83

-Hues of the LEDs strips, each byte is a hue value.
+If monochrome LED, specifies the wave length of the LED.

+    const luminous_intensity?: u16 mcd @ 0x84

+The luminous intensity of the LED, in micro candella.

     enum Variant: u32 {
         ThroughHole = 1